A unique and viable approach to establishing local food self-reliance and building stronger communities.

 "The health benefits of kale greatly depend on the source you buy it from.
 Whenever you shop for kale, make sure to get organic kale, as it’s one of the most heavily pesticide-sprayed crops.
 Two-thirds of produce sampled in recent evaluations were poisoned with pesticides and non-organic kale ranks among the world’s most heavily polluted crops."(source)

 How to grow it: Kale won't grow well in the tropics or arid regions but it's perfectly suited to a moist, temperate climate such as the Willamette Valley of Oregon where we live.
 There are several varieties available.
-The main two we grow are Toscana (or dinosaur) kale and Winter Red/Russian kale.
-With its greyish-green leaves (without many frilly edges) and mild-flavored tenderness, Toscana is perfectly suited to make roasted kale chips (recipe below).
+The main two we grow are Toscana (or dinosaur) kale, with its greyish-green leaves (without many frilly edges) and mild-flavored tenderness, Toscana is perfectly suited to make roasted kale chips (recipe below).

 Toscana (or dinosaur) kale